OGGM/oggm/docs/flowlines.rst

 - Cons:

    - Geometry is lost, glaciers cannot be plotted on a map anymore.
-   - Glacier "length" is not the true length.
+   - Glacier lengt is not the "true" length.
    - Somewhat arbitrary: it's not clear why averaging the slopes with subjectively chosen quantiles is a good idea.
    - Only one flowline.

 .. admonition:: **Summary**

-   **When to use:** when true geometry does not matter.
+   **When to use:** when "true" geometry does not matter.
 When doing simulations at large scales, and when robustness to bad / uncertain boundary conditions is important.